 The sky is blue.

-The comparative degree is used when we are comparing two people, things, or actions.
+The comparative degree of Comparison is used when we are comparing two people, things, or actions.
 It shows which one has more or less of a particular quality.

-There are two common ways to form the comparative degree:
+There are two common degrees of comparison rules to form the comparative degree:

 Add -er to the adjective (for shorter words)